motmaytinh/ML4U_vi_wordvectors/README.md

 # Pre-trained word vectors for Vietnamese

-This project contains embedding for 174,080 Vietnamese unique words from a corpus of 10,000 top documents from Vietnamese Wikipedia.
+This project contains embedding for 437,485 Vietnamese unique words from a corpus of 93,546 top documents from Vietnamese Wikipedia.
 Note that all words are tokenized words.

 ## Requirements
 * gensim > =0.13.1 (for Word2Vec)
+* pyvi (for word tokenizer)
 <!--* fastText (for [fasttext](https://github.com/facebookresearch/fastText))-->

 ## Background / References